yzdxs/learn-anything/readme.md

 	- FINISH: - finish it
 	- QUESTION: - an unaswered question that I have
 	- OPTIMISE: - usually in reference to an algorithm or a problem, meaning that I could do better and I should look into it
+	- INTERESTING: - this is interesting, I should look into it again
+	- MAP: - make Anki card from the node

 - arrows can either serve as **dependency arrows**
 	- you probably need to understand this first to understand this node